yogeshpowar/blog/_posts/2024-05-04-ElevatePIM.md

 Following are some suggestions that we proposed in a brain storming session conducted with one of the oldest Marathons of India.

-1. XYZ Marathon has made tremendous contributions to making marathons popular across India, but such information is not readily available to current runners.
+1. `XYZMarathon` has made tremendous contributions to making marathons popular across India, but such information is not readily available to current runners.
 There is a need to promote this.

 2. There are frequent marathons being organized everywhere in the country, but very few people know the right dos and don'ts while organizing them.
-Given XYZ Marathon's years of experience in organizing marathons, it can develop a standard protocol for managing such events, which can be followed by all organizers.
+Given `XYZMarathon`'s years of experience in organizing marathons, it can develop a standard protocol for managing such events, which can be followed by all organizers.

 3. To spread awareness about running and related sports, there are many countrywide groups that are active.
-In order to promote XYZ Marathon and running, instead of targeting individual runners from different regions, we propose that XYZ Marathon can empower these running groups to spread awareness in their localities.
+In order to promote `XYZMarathon` and running, instead of targeting individual runners from different regions, we propose that `XYZMarathon` can empower these running groups to spread awareness in their localities.
 This can be achieved by sharing training plans (diet and workout), teaching strength training methods, helping them organize local community runs, providing them with digital presence, and promoting the individual groups.

 4. Every running event these days requires online registration, typically through profit-driven companies' platforms.
-Instead of this, if XYZ Marathon helps create one online platform where registration can be done and funds can be disbursed to respective organizers, it would streamline the process.
+Instead of this, if `XYZMarathon` helps create one online platform where registration can be done and funds can be disbursed to respective organizers, it would streamline the process.
 This would require approving and endorsing the running groups who will also be the